nim-lang/Nim/doc/lib.rst

   This module implements the ability to access symbols from shared libraries.

 * `marshal <marshal.html>`_
-  Contains procs for serialization and deseralization of arbitrary Nim data structures.
+  Contains procs for serialization and deserialization of arbitrary Nim data structures.

 * `memfiles <memfiles.html>`_